A characterization of metric subspaces of full Assouad dimension: Abstract

 \section{Abstract}

-We introduce the notion of tiling spaces for metric space.
-The class of tiling spaces includes the Euclidean spaces, the middle-third Cantor spaces, and various self-similar spaces appeared in fractal geometry.
-On a tiling space, we characterize a metric subspace whose Assouad dimension coincides with that of the whole space.
+We introduce the notion of tiling spaces for metric spaces.
+The class of tiling spaces contains the Euclidean spaces, the middle-third Cantor set, and various self-similar spaces appearing in fractal geometry.
+For doubling tiling spaces, we characterize metric subspaces whose Assouad dimension coincides with that of the whole space.